• Skip to primary navigation

 What Makes This One of the Best Ever French Toast Recipes?

-The vanilla bean custard base for this french toast is really delicious, but it's the homemade Colomba bread that really sets this French toast apart.
-Add to this a quick 15-minute homemade strawberry jam sauce and to me, it's a pretty perfect breakfast with easy cleanup.
 The texture of Colomba bread is somewhere between the best challah you've ever had, brioche, and cake.
-This bread takes regular french toast to a whole new level, but feel free to substitute it with your favorite egg-rich bread like challah, brioche, or King's Hawaiian bread.
+This bread takes regular French toast to a whole new level, but feel free to substitute it with your favorite egg-rich bread like challah, brioche, or King's Hawaiian bread.

 What is Colomba Bread ("Colomba di Pasqua", or "Colomba Pasquale)?

-If you don't have a Colomba lying around, substitute another egg-rich honeyed Challah, sweet brioche, or even King's Hawaiin bread.
+If you want to learn more about this delicious bread, head over here.
+If you don't have a Colomba lying around, substitute another egg-rich honeyed Challah, sweet brioche, or even King's Hawaiian bread.

 colomba dough rising in 4 qt plastic food container